bpbradley/ansible-role-komodo/README.md

 ### Inbound vs Outbound Connections

+Komodo 2.0.0 introduces the **Outbound Connection** model.
-Introduced in Komodo 2.0.0, connection between Komodo Core and Periphery is *highly* configurable, and far more secure than in Komodo v1.
-In Komodo v1, *all* communication between Komodo Core and Periphery was **Inbound** to periphery.
-This means that Periphery itself must host a server, which a "server" in core is configured to reach out to and establish connection.
-Then, communication was established (usually) with ssl, and authentication required setting a passkey and IP allow list to filter out connections from clients that are not the intended Komodo Core.
-This worked, and still works in v2 for compatibility, but it carries several issues.
+Prior to this milestone, all communication between Komodo Core and Periphery was **Inbound** to Periphery.
+This means that Periphery itself must host a server, which a “server” in Core is configured to reach out to and establish connection.
+Communication was established (usually) with TLS/SSL, and authentication required setting a passkey and an IP allow list to filter out connections from clients that are not the intended Komodo Core.
+This all still works in v2 for compatibility, but it carries several issues.

-1. The periphery host must be able to host a server, and that server must be accessible by komodo core.
-This often required complex overlay networks and/or VPN configurations to do securely.
+1. **Reachability**: The Periphery host must be able to host a server, and that server must be accessible by Komodo Core.
+This sometimes required complex overlay networks and/or VPN configurations to do securely.
-2. The passkey authentication method requires commununication of sensitive, static credentials over the network
-3. Credential separation (and credential rotation) between servers required API based automation, which carries the risk of API credential exposure

-To that end, Komodo 2.0.0 solves these issues by allowing an **Outbound Connection** flow, as well as completely changing how Core <-> Periphery authenticates by adopting the [Noise Protocol](https://noiseprotocol.org/noise.html), and more specifically, the [Noise XX Handshake](https://noiseprotocol.org/noise.html#handshake-patterns) which allows *mutual authentication* and forward secrecy.
+1. **Credential Security**: Passkey authentication transmits sensitive, *static* credentials.
+1. **Credential Separation**: Unique credentials and rotation typically required API-based automation, adding complexity and API credential exposure risk.

+Komodo 2.0.0 addresses the **network reachability** problem by allowing an **Outbound** flow **and** replaces passkey authentication in both directions with the [Noise Protocol](https://noiseprotocol.org/noise.html).
+Specifically, it uses the [Noise XX Handshake](https://noiseprotocol.org/noise.html#handshake-patterns) which provides *mutual authentication* and *forward secrecy* for **Inbound and Outbound** connections alike.

-It also introduces a number of additional convenience and security features which make it easier to be secure by default, and largely removes the necessity of API driven [Server Management](#server-management) which was needed in V1 for full onboarding and passkey rotation automation. **This is no longer necessary at all with outbound connections.**
+It also introduces a number of additional convenience and security features that make it easier to be secure by default, and largely removes the necessity of API-driven Server Management that was needed in v1 for full onboarding and passkey rotation automation.
+With outbound connections, that API automation is unnecessary.

 ### Systemd User vs System Units